peilin16/CMPM120Final/README.md

 # Touhou-Luna-Night
 ## Overview:
 This project is a Touhou-inspired fan game developed using Phaser with JavaScript.
-It is a side-scrolling bullet hell game where the player survives waves of enemy attacks by reflecting enemy bullets back at them.
+It is a side-scrolling bullet hell game where the player survives waves of enemy attacks by rebounding enemy bullets back at them.
-Instead of traditional shooting mechanics, the player’s main attack method is to enter defense mode and reflect specific enemy bullets.
-Successfully reflecting bullets can defeat enemies and create score items that the player must collect.
+Instead of traditional shooting mechanics, the player’s main attack method is to enter defense mode and rebound specific enemy bullets.
+Successfully rebounding bullets can defeat enemies and create score items that the player must collect.
 The game contains four level, each level have two different boss and different design.
 ## Control:
 W A S D — Move the player